 The presence of a spouse at a doctor’s appointment can help people with Parkinson’s disease accurately report any associated symptoms of sex addiction, according to recent findings from a team of French researchers.
-For a number of reasons, people receiving treatment for the movement disorder Parkinson’s disease have increased risks for the onset of sex addiction, a form of behavioral addiction centered on recurring, dysfunctional participation in sexual fantasy, thought, or behavior.
+For several reasons, people receiving treatment for the movement disorder Parkinson’s disease have increased risks for the onset of sex addiction, a form of behavioral addiction centered on recurring, dysfunctional participation in sexual fantasy, thought, or behavior.

 Parkinson’s and Sex Addiction

-Effectively, this means that Parkinson’s disease treatment is sometimes accompanied by an unintended increase in addictive sexual behavior (or an increase in addictive behaviors associated with other pleasurable activities such as gambling, shopping or eating).
+Effectively, this means that Parkinson’s disease treatment is sometimes accompanied by an unintended increase in addictive sexual behavior (or an increase in addictive behaviors associated with other pleasurable activities such as gambling, shopping, or eating).
 People with Parkinson’s may also develop changes in brain tissue thickness that contribute to sex addiction or other behavioral addictions.

 Can Spouses Help With Symptom Identification?

 People dealing with Parkinson’s disease may deny or overlook addiction-related changes in their sexual thinking or behavior.
 In the study published in La Presse Medicale, researchers from France’s University of Lille Regional Hospital Center and University of Lille 2 used a small-scale project involving six Parkinson’s patients and their spouses to help determine if the presence of a spouse affects the amount of information provided about potential sex addiction symptoms associated with the disease.

 The researchers conducted detailed interviews with each Parkinson’s patient while their spouse was in the room.
 These interviews were specifically intended to uncover possible indications of sex addiction.
 The researchers concluded that the presence of a spouse increased the Parkinson’s patients’ willingness to discuss indications of sex addiction and provide details about specific problems they encountered.